dogeopen/DO/README.md

-# O p e n S o u r c e  .  d o g e
+# opensource.doge

-# Our objective is help remove the need for money using opensource technology.
-We are Team Humanity!
+# objective: remove the need for money using opensource technology.

+#teamhumanity

+anyone can help in anyway so desired